Candidates for elective office 2027

 Following the devastation of Hurricane Ian in 2022—and subsequent major hurricanes in 2024—Joyce turned her focus to rebuilding and serving Southwest Florida.
 Her expertise in climate-sensitive and coastal design led to frequent appearances in local and national media, where she provided critical insight into building smarter and stronger in the face of hurricanes, rising seas, and extreme weather.
 She has since become widely recognized as a leading voice in resilient coastal architecture, communicating the importance of good design that protects both people and property.

-Institute Leader
+Institute leader

-A dedicated leader within the American Institute of Architects, Joyce has served in influential roles at the local, state, and national levels.
-Her leadership positions include 2010 AIA Florida Southwest President, 2017 AIA Florida President, and 2019–2021 AIA National Strategic Council Member, where she served on key committees focused on communications, best practices, forecasting, and climate action.
-Her effectiveness and passion for public engagement led to her appointment to the AIA National Public Awareness Committee, where she helped advance national initiatives promoting the value of architecture.
+A dedicated leader within The American Institute of Architects, Joyce has served in influential roles at the local, state, and national levels.
+Her leadership positions include 2010 AIA Florida Southwest President, 2017 AIA Florida President, and 2019–2021 AIA Strategic Council Member, where she served on key committees focused on communications, best practices, forecasting, and climate action.
+Her effectiveness and passion for public engagement led to her appointment to the AIA Public Awareness Committee, where she helped advance national initiatives promoting the value of architecture.

 In recognition of her service and leadership, Joyce was elevated to the AIA College of Fellows in 2018, honoring her significant contributions to the profession and the Institute.

-Professional Leader
+Professional leader

 Throughout her career, Joyce Owens has demonstrated a lifelong commitment to advancing the architectural profession through leadership, mentorship, collaboration, and public education.
 Her work consistently encourages architects to tell the story of the essential role they play in shaping resilient, sustainable, and vibrant communities every day, at every level.

 As a candidate for AIA President-Elect, Joyce Owens is committed to serving the profession at the highest level and advancing the Institute’s mission during a pivotal time for architects and their communities.
 She believes deeply in the power of design as a catalyst for positive change—to address climate challenges, strengthen communities, and elevate quality of life.
-Joyce is dedicated to advancing the goals of the AIA Strategic Plan by expanding public understanding of the inherent value architects bring, strengthening the Institute’s relevance, and ensuring the AIA delivers meaningful value to its members.
+Joyce is dedicated to advancing the goals of the AIA Strategic Plan by expanding public understanding of the inherent value architects bring, strengthening the Institute’s relevance, and ensuring AIA delivers meaningful value to its members.
 With proven leadership, national and international experience, and a collaborative approach, she seeks to lead with clarity, advocacy, and purpose—championing architects as essential contributors to a better environment and a more resilient and sustainable future.

 David E. Sellers, AIA